DistroHopper39B/NTATV/README.md

 ### Want to learn how I did this?
 Read the [Write-Up](Docs/Write-Up.md)!
 ## Status
 Windows XP and 2003 are officially bootable on the original Apple TV!
 After 2 years of work, enough drivers are working to get both OSes to the desktop.
 However, due to HAL issues, ReactOS is not usable yet.
 You can get to the desktop, but there is no PCI or USB functionality.

+Windows Vista should work in theory, but it hasn't been tested and might require video driver modifications.
+Windows 2000 doesn't work because the custom video driver required will not work.
+Windows 7 and later are not currently supported in FreeLoader (I believe there are forks with support, but I'm not sure where they are) and therefore will not work on the Apple TV.
+See [Source Code & Build Instructions](#source-code--build-instructions) if you want to try to implement support yourself!
 | Operating System | Kernel | PCI | USB | Basic Video | Accelerated Video | Ethernet | WiFi | RCA Audio | Optical Audio | HDMI Audio | Remote | Reboot/Shutdown |
 |:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|
 | Windows XP | Working | Working | Working | Working | Working*** | Working | Working | Partially Working** | Working | Broken | Working | Broken |